Anointing: Royalty

 In addition to its use for the Israelite kingship, anointing has been an important ritual in Christian rites of Coronation, especially in Europe.
-As reported by the jurisconsult Tancredus, initially only four monarchs were crowned and anointed, they were the Kings of Jerusalem, France, England and Sicily:
+As reported by the jurisconsult Tancredus, initially only the kings of Jerusalem, France, England and Sicily were crowned and anointed:

-Later French legend held that a vial of oil, the Holy Ampulla, descended from Heaven to anoint Clovis I as King of the Franks following his conversion to Christianity in 493.
+Later French legend held that a vial of oil, the Holy Ampulla, descended from Heaven to anoint Clovis I as the king of the Franks following his conversion to Christianity in 493.
 The Visigoth Wamba is the earliest Catholic king known to have been anointed, although the practice apparently preceded him in Spain.
 The ceremony, which closely followed the rite described by the Old Testament., was performed in 672 by Quiricus, the archbishop of Toledo; It was apparently copied a year later when Flavius Paulus defected and joined the Septimanian rebels he had been tasked with quieting.
-The rite epitomized the Catholic Church's sanctioning the monarch's rule; it was notably employed by usurpers such as Pepin, whose dynasty replaced the Merovingians in France in 751.
+The rite epitomized the Catholic Church's sanctioning the monarch's rule; it was notably employed by usurpers such as Pepin, whose dynasty replaced the Merovingians in 751.
 While it might be argued that the practice subordinated the king to the church, in practice the sacral anointing of kings was seen as elevating the king to priestly or even saintly status.
-It provided a directly religious aspect to Europe's regimes apart from the church hierarchy and, for political and practical reasons, was seldom performed by the popes.
-Instead, the anointment was usually administered by a bishop from a major see of the realm, often the national primate.
 Lupoi argues that this set in motion the conflicting claims that developed into the Investiture Crisis.
 At the same time, royal unction recontextualized the elections and popular acclamations still legally responsible for the elevation of new rulers.
 They were no longer understood as autonomous authorities but merely agents in service of God's will.
-The divine right of kings was thus gradually recreated in a Christian context, continuing even when monarchs might choose to forgo the anointment ceremony altogether.
-The supposedly indelible nature of anointment was alluded to in Shakespeare's Richard II:
+The nature of anointment was alluded to in Shakespeare's Richard II: